 • Pervious pavers and curb cuts into rain gardens

 • Geothermal heat pumps

 • Electric vehicle charging stations open to public

 The Zoo has set the goal to be Zero Waste by 2025.
 This means at least 90% of the waste generated at the zoo will be diverted from the landfill, via reuse, composting, and recycling efforts.

 About 80% of Cincinnati Zoo & Botanical Garden’s waste stream is organic waste generated by the animals and our cafes.
-The Zoo is developing partnerships with groups, such as Last Mile Food Rescue, to compost this waste and turn it into a regenerative soil additive.
+The Zoo is working with a local farm to pile and compost elephant manure, turning it into a regenerative soil additive.

 Specialty Recycling Garage